 What you can do is take a step back, center yourself, and view your situation more objectively, so that you’re more likely to see the potential solutions in front of you.

-Here are 7 steps you can use to calmly and consciously manage fear and uncertainty, in your business and beyond:
+Here are 7 steps you can use to calmly and consciously manage fear in your business:

 Step 1: Become aware of the fear.

 Like anything, the first step in changing something is to become aware of it.

 Awareness of fear usually starts with noticing body signals.
 Your heart starts to race.
 You feel a pang of anxiety in your stomach.
 You might struggle to take a breath.
 These are all clues that you’re in the midst of fear.